MAOMislive/MAOMislive/README.md

 <a href="https://www.python.org" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg" alt="python" width="40" height="40"/> </a>

-I'm also proficient in the MS Office suite, including Word, Excel, and PowerPoint.

 # 💼 Experience
 I've worked as a Presentation Designer on Upwork and Freelancer, where I've helped clients create visually stunning presentations that effectively communicate their ideas.